Kotlin/kotlin-wasm-examples/compose-jetsnack/README.md

 ### Browser (for Kotlin/Wasm target)

-Almost all modern browsers already support WebAssembly 1.0.

-To run applications built with Kotlin/Wasm in a browser, you need to enable an experimental [garbage collection feature](https://github.com/WebAssembly/gc):
+To run applications built with Kotlin/Wasm in a browser, you need a browser supporting [wasm garbage collection feature](https://github.com/WebAssembly/gc):

 - For **Chrome** and **Chromium-based** browsers (Edge, Brave etc.), it **should just work** since version 119.
 - For **Firefox** 120 it **should just work**.